 The key principles and objectives of UEE include:

-• Accessibility: By removing obstacles like fees, offering transportation, and building schools in distant places, you can guarantee that all kids, regardless of their background or where they live, have access to an education.
+- Accessibility: By removing obstacles like fees, offering transportation, and building schools in distant places, you can guarantee that all kids, regardless of their background or where they live, have access to an education.

-• Equity: Conquer inequalities and offer equal possibilities through aiding underprivileged groups, girls, children with disabilities, and making sure inclusive educational practices are used.
+- Equity: Conquer inequalities and offer equal possibilities through aiding underprivileged groups, girls, children with disabilities, and making sure inclusive educational practices are used.

-• Deliver high-quality education through enhancing the teaching-learning process, providing enough resources and facilities, and properly preparing teachers.
+- Deliver high-quality education through enhancing the teaching-learning process, providing enough resources and facilities, and properly preparing teachers.

-• By encouraging inclusive education for children with disabilities, marginalised communities, and disadvantaged groups, inclusivity seeks to meet a variety of needs.
+- By encouraging inclusive education for children with disabilities, marginalised communities, and disadvantaged groups, inclusivity seeks to meet a variety of needs.

-• Participation and Community Engagement: Include parents, communities, and other stakeholders in governance, decision-making, and assisting young learners in order to foster a sense of shared responsibility.
+- Participation and Community Engagement: Include parents, communities, and other stakeholders in governance, decision-making, and assisting young learners in order to foster a sense of shared responsibility.

-• Foster a love of learning in children and provide them the fundamental knowledge and skills they need to continue their education after elementary school, pursue a profession, and participate in society.
+- Foster a love of learning in children and provide them the fundamental knowledge and skills they need to continue their education after elementary school, pursue a profession, and participate in society.

 Informative details and facts:

-• Due to the estimated 262 million children and youth who are still not in school globally, basic education must be made universally available.
+- Due to the estimated 262 million children and youth who are still not in school globally, basic education must be made universally available.

-• There has been a lot of development since 2000 towards elementary education for everyone.
+- There has been a lot of development since 2000 towards elementary education for everyone.
 For primary-age children throughout the world, the absence rate dropped from 15% in 2000 to 8% in 2018.

-• More than 70% of the world’s uninstructed people live in Sub-Saharan Africa and Southern Asia.
+- More than 70% of the world’s uninstructed people live in Sub-Saharan Africa and Southern Asia.
 These areas deal with serious issues like poverty, gender inequality, and poor infrastructure.

-• Over time, gender equality in education has improved.
+- Over time, gender equality in education has improved.
 Girls still confront obstacles to getting an education, including early marriage, societal expectations, and gender-based abuse.

-• Due to school closings, the COVID-19 epidemic has worsened educational disparities impacting more than 1.6 billion children globally.
+- Due to school closings, the COVID-19 epidemic has worsened educational disparities impacting more than 1.6 billion children globally.

-Role and actions of Government;
+Role and actions of Government

-Some acts government have implemented till date:
+Some acts the government has implemented till date:

 1. Right to Education Act: This law mandates free and compulsory education for children aged 6 to 14, guaranteeing that every kid, regardless of socioeconomic status, has access to a high-quality primary education.